kalpandit/movie-recommender/README.md

 Follow the instructions above to install the required packages and run the chatbot application.

 The chatbot takes in a user id from the MovieLens dataset.
 You can ask the chatbot to recommend movies to the selected user.
 Functionality for outputting disrecommended movies is supported.
 Additionally, a content-based recommender is included in the design: ask the chatbot to recommend movies to the user based on the input watched title.

-## License

-This project is licensed under the Nile License.